udaan-iitt/editions/2024_Winter/gun-history-tracing-the-development-of-firearms.md

   gun has acquired a steady place in the minds of the general public.
 Hop on, as we go down through its fascinating evolution.
 thumbnail: images/gun-thumbnail.jpg
-authors: Arvind Srinivasan, Ansh Anand, Mathew KJ
+authors: Arvind Srinivasan, Mathew KJ
 starred: false
 abio: none
 ---